New Jersey Product Liability Attorneys

 NJ Product Liability Claims

 Product liability causes of action can take a few different forms.
 A product liability claim can refer to a design defect, in which an item's design is inherently flawed and poses a threat to those who use it.
 It can also refer to a manufacturing defect in which, despite a well-thought-out design, the product is improperly manufactured, thus creating a potential hazard with the item and its intended use.
-Product liability can also refer to a marketing defect in which labeling prevents the consumer from recognizing some sort of hidden danger in the product's use, whether it be intended for a certain minimum age of consumer or pose any sort of risk if improperly operated.
+Product liability can also refer to a marketing defect, in which the warning label doesn’t disclose a hidden danger in the product's use; for example, if it was intended for a certain minimum age of consumer, or poses a specific risk if improperly operated.

-If a defect is discovered by the company who produces or manufactures the product, it is that company's responsibility to inform its consumers of the product's defect.
-The company must do this through either direct correspondence with the consumer or through a governing agency such as the U.S. Consumer Products Safety Commission.
-Also, if a product poses a potential risk to the consumer after the product's warranty has expired, the company that manufactures the product is still responsible for the risk, provided that risk comes about through normal intended use over an extended period of time.
+If a defect is discovered by the company that produces or manufactures the product, it is that company's responsibility to inform its consumers of the product's defect.
+The company must do this through either direct correspondence with the consumer or through a governing agency such as the U.S. Consumer Product Safety Commission.
+If a product poses a potential risk to the consumer after the product's warranty has expired, the company that manufactures the product is still responsible for the risk, provided that risk comes about through normal intended use over an extended period of time.
 Ultimately, all products must be safe for consumers when those items are properly cared for and properly used.

 Legal Guidance & Representation